HWVictor/HWVictor.github.io/README.md

 ## /\_layouts

-Contains the layouts that Jekyll will copy to each page
+Contains the layouts that Jekyll will use to generate each page

 ### default.html